Frequently asked questions

 - Will a big kingdom benefit me in the campaign worlds?

-- How do the fealty trees work?
+- How does the vassal system work?

 - Can I open (or close) my kingdom?